garysheng/faithwalk-os/perspectives/the-formation-crisis.md

 ## **The Central Question: How Do We Stop Failing Our Children?**

-"The fear of the LORD is the beginning of knowledge; fools despise wisdom and instruction."
+> "The fear of the LORD is the beginning of knowledge; fools despise wisdom and instruction."
+(Proverbs 1:7)

 This ancient truth reveals why our education system produces confused, mentally ill children who waste their talents on meaningless pursuits.

 We face a formation crisis disguised as an education problem.

 Ask any Christian parent:

-"Do you want to see your children burn with love for Christ, possess deep self-awareness, understand their place in the world, and channel their gifts into vocations that honor God while contributing meaningfully to society?"
+> "Do you want to see your children burn with love for Christ, possess deep self-awareness, understand their place in the world, and channel their gifts into vocations that honor God while contributing meaningfully to society?"

 Almost none would say no. Because it's a worthy goal to form children in this way.
 But it won't happen if we as Christians don't radically rethink how we think about education and how to develop our kids.